mlabecki/portfolio_analytics/README.md

 The main purpose of this project has been to create an interactive dashboard offering the user an opportunity to perform technical analysis of a portfolio of custom selected assets.
 These historical insights would then serve the broader goal of being able to build an optimal portfolio that is expected to perform successfully based on the desired investment objectives.

+The five-page technical analysis web app, written in Plotly and Dash, is almost complete - see the screenshots and descriptions in [Examples 20-24 below](#20-technical-analysis-app-page-1).

-The project is ongoing, although a vast amount of functionality has already been developed.
+In the broader context, most of the analytics functionality has already been developed at the back end.
 The idea has been to be able to perform these four major groups of tasks:

 **a) Download data**
 > - web scrape comprehensive lists of top assets in various categories